rust-lang/book/nostarch/chapter06.md

 In his 2009 presentation “Null References: The Billion Dollar Mistake,” Tony Hoare, the inventor of null, has this to say:

-> I call it my billion-dollar mistake.
-At that time, I was designing the first
-> comprehensive type system for references in an object-oriented language.
-My
-> goal was to ensure that all use of references should be absolutely safe, with
-> checking performed automatically by the compiler.
-But I couldn’t resist the
-> temptation to put in a null reference, simply because it was so easy to
-> implement.
-This has led to innumerable errors, vulnerabilities, and system
-> crashes, which have probably caused a billion dollars of pain and damage in
-> the last forty years.
+Unmatched: QuotePara
       The problem with null values is that if you try to use a null value as a not-null value, you’ll get an error of some kind.
 Because this null or not-null property is pervasive, it’s extremely easy to make this kind of error.